Metroid and The Last of Us - Has a strong Bond!

 That being said, Metroid’s Samus reveal is a particular kind of awesome in that its message it’s not a game that’s about gender or sex or women’s empowerment.
 It’s a game that just quietly goes about the business of having a badass save the galaxy and then lets you know at the end, kind of in passing, that she happens to be a woman.
 The effect is (or can be) to suggest that one doesn’t have to stress that a strong protagonist is a woman because why wouldn’t she be?
 If it surprises us, it’s because of our own expectations, not because anything Samus was doing was inherently unfeminine.
 It’s one of my favorite moments in 80s gaming.
 This is because, like the 1979 movie Alien—whose design was a big influence on Metroid’s development and whose protagonist was also originally written as potentially male before they decided there was no reason a woman couldn’t do all that awesome stuff at least as well—it says that women being awesome doesn’t have to be what a game with awesome female characters is about, because it shouldn’t be any more surprising or unexpected than men being awesome.
 And I say right on.

 The Left Behind DLC did the same for sexuality.
 You see, Left Behind reveals that Ellie, the co-protagonist of the main game (and of the DLC), is gay (or is written as such—just going on the game, there’s more interpretive leeway than just a binary ‘gay or straight’ reading).
 But by introducing this information in DLC, it retroactively reminds us that the entire original game was NOT about Ellie’s sexuality—it was about Ellie and Joel’s relationship, which didn’t really have much to do with who either of them preferred to smooch.
-This, to me, is equally awesome to the Metroid reveal.
+This, to me, is equally awesome as the Metroid reveal.
 It’s a reminder that a given aspect of an individual’s personality isn’t going to be the most important thing about them in every context.
 So Samus is a woman?
-That’s cool and all, but it’s not as important as the fact that she’s really good at Mother Brain extermination, which belongs a bit higher on her bounty hunter resume.
+That’s cool and all, but it’s not as important as the fact that she’s superb at Mother Brain extermination, which belongs a bit higher on her bounty hunter resume.
 Ellie is gay?
 Okay, fine, but (as The Last of Us creative director Neil Druckmann points out) that didn’t get addressed in the main game because it had nothing to do with that game’s story.
 The Last of Us is an incredible game with two protagonists whose different sexualities are equally irrelevant.
 It says that non-heterosexual characters are more than just their non-heterosexuality.
 And I say right on.

 P.S.
 What, I hear you ask, about retro and modern games where you pick the sex of your player character at the beginning?
 Check out my article about Fallout, Resident Evil, and Dragon Age: Origins for more on that!